 Heartland Alliance provides up to 15 hours per week of professional development for people affected by gun violence.
 Their approach combines cognitive behavioral interventions as well as skill-based workshop opportunities to help Chicagoans integrate more smoothly into a new workplace.

 “Programs like Heartland Alliance's READI Chicago have supported employee integration, particularly for those overcoming trauma.”
-Marisela Williams, Human Resources Director, Freedman Seating
+Marisela Williams, Director of Human Resources, Freedman Seating

 "Our summer program provides banking access and basic financial empowerment components, and we're now expanding these efforts through strategic partnerships for more comprehensive and clear instruction.”
 Ebony Campbell, Senior Director Resident Services Division, Chicago Housing Authority